edge-cloud/www.edge-cloud.net/_drafts/understanding-routing-and-bgp.md

 ## Hop-by-Hop Routing

 One of the most fundamental concepts to understand in IP routing is that the actual forwarding decision is made on a hop-by-hop basis.
 This means that within each hop of the network path, a router makes a forwarding decision based on the local route table.
 Image this to be like a boardgame, where at each step in the game it is decided where to go next.
-Neither the previous nor the next step have any influence on the local decission (See Figure 1).
+Neither the previous nor the next step have any influence on the local decision.

-{% include figure image_path="/content/uploads/2020/09/understanding-routing-and-bgp-boardgame.jpg" caption="Figure 1: IP Hop-by-Hop routing is like a boardgame." %}

-Taking AWS VPCs and [Transit Gateways (TGWs)](https://aws.amazon.com/transit-gateway/?aws-transit-gateway-wn.sort-by=item.additionalFields.postDateTime&aws-transit-gateway-wn.sort-order=desc) as an example, we can quickly understand how this hop-by-hop decision making plays out while looking at the routing tables of the VPCs and TGWs (See Figure 2).
+Taking AWS VPCs and [Transit Gateways (TGWs)](https://aws.amazon.com/transit-gateway/?aws-transit-gateway-wn.sort-by=item.additionalFields.postDateTime&aws-transit-gateway-wn.sort-order=desc) as an example, we can quickly understand how this hop-by-hop decision making plays out while looking at the routing tables of the VPCs and TGWs (See Figure 1).

-{% include figure image_path="/content/uploads/2020/09/Understanding-Routing-and-BGP-Hop-by-Hop.png" caption="Figure 2: IP Hop-by-Hop routing with VPCs and multiple Transit Gateways (TGW)" %}
+{% include figure image_path="/content/uploads/2020/09/Understanding-Routing-and-BGP-Hop-by-Hop.png" caption="Figure 1: IP Hop-by-Hop routing with VPCs and multiple Transit Gateways (TGW)" %}

 Traffic from an EC2 instance in VPC 1 wanting to reach another EC2 instance in VPC 2 will have to follow this hop-by-hop process through the five routing tables involved here.
 What do you think?
 Will traffic from VPC 1 reach VPC 2?
 Or is there a mistake in the route tables?